 Knee pain treatments

 When you’re resting, you might try ice packs (for 20 minutes at a time) or rubbing your knee with creams that contain a numbing ingredient.
-You can elevate your knee while at home and wear an ace bandage when you’re out.
+You can elevate your knee at home and wear an ace bandage when you’re out.

 If you opt for physical therapy, you’ll be trained to strengthen the muscles around your knee and make it more stable.
 You’ll also do exercises to improve balance.